I-TECH-UW/OpenELIS-Global-2/docs/upgrade1to2.md

 1. record the "value" column for each row
 1. `UPDATE clinlims.site_information SET value = '' WHERE encrypted = 't';`
 1. `\q`
-1. re-add the using the front end once the server is back up and running
+1. re-add the values using the front end once the server is back up and running

 ## Run Liquibase on New Server